JakeC007/JakeC007.github.io/aboutme.md

     <div class="about-body">
       <p>
-        I'm a CS PhD candidate at the University of Chicago, working with
+        I'm a CS PhD student at the University of Chicago, working with
         <a href="https://www.marshini.net/">Marshini Chetty</a> at the
         <a href="https://airlab.cs.uchicago.edu/">Amyoli Internet Research Lab</a>.
         My research specializes in law-informed HCI at the intersection of children's privacy,